-As part of the reorganization of the Apollo Asia Opportunity Fund, the Investment Partnership agreed to make a matching one year lock-up election for every dollar of capital owned by other investors that elects the additional one year lock-up.
-As a result, \$5.0 million of the Investment Partnership's investment in Apollo Asia Opportunity Fund is subject to an additional one year lock-up that expires March 31, 2010.
-The capital subject to the additional one year lock-up has management fees of an annual rate of 1% and 10% for carried interest.
+As part of the reorganization of the Apollo Asia Opportunity Fund, \$5.0 million of the Investment Partnership's investment in Apollo Asia Opportunity Fund was subject to an additional one year lock-up that expired March 31, 2010.
+This capital that was subject to the additional one year lock-up is subject to fees of 1% annually for management fees and 10% annually for carried interest.
 These rates will remain effective until one year after the first month-end date when the high water mark with respect to such investments has been recovered at which point the fees will revert to 1.5% annually for management fees and 15% annually for carried interest.

 - Apollo European Principal Finance Fund-An affiliate of Apollo is entitled to a carried interest that will allocate to it 20% of the realized returns generated by the fund after capital contributions in respect of realized investments and expenses have been returned to the limited partners, and subject to achieving an 8% preferred return (with a full catch-up) on such capital contributions. - Other Opportunistic Investments-The General Partner is generally entitled to a carried interest that will allocate to it 20% of the realized returns (net of related expenses, including any allocable borrowing costs) of each of the other opportunistic investments made by the Investment Partnership.
-Realized gains and losses on an other opportunistic investment will not be netted against any other opportunistic investments.
-Other opportunistic investments include the investment in Apollo Life Re Ltd. and a loan to Apollo Investment Europe, which has been repaid.
-The General Partner is not be entitled to a carried interest in respect to temporary investments.
+Realized gains and losses on one other opportunistic investment will not be netted against any other opportunistic investments.
+At June 30, 2010 and December 31, 2009, other opportunistic investments include the investment in Apollo Life Re Ltd. The General Partner is not entitled to a carried interest with respect to temporary investments.

-For the years ended December 31, 2009 and 2008, the General Partner was allocated \$(0.1) million and \$(34.4) million, respectively, related to changes in carried interest on private equity coinvestments.
-For the years ended December 31, 2009 and 2008, \$0.4 million and \$0.0, respectively, was allocated to the General Partner for carried interest on realized gains on other opportunistic investments.
-For the years ended December 31, 2009 and 2008, affiliates of Apollo received \$0.0 million and \$14.4 million, respectively, related to carried interest for appreciation in net asset values in certain capital markets funds.
+For the three months ended June 30, 2010 and 2009, the General Partner was allocated \$0.2 million and \$0.1 million, respectively, related to changes in carried interest on private equity coinvestments.
+For the six months ended June 30, 2010 and 2009, the General Partner was allocated \$0.7 million and \$(1.0) million, respectively, related to changes in carried interest on private equity co-investments.
+For the three months ended June 30, 2010 and 2009, \$2.1 million and \$0.0, respectively, was allocated to the General Partner by the Investment Partnership for carried interest on other opportunistic investments.
+For the six months ended June 30, 2010 and 2009, \$7.5 million and \$0.0, respectively, was allocated to the General Partner by the Investment Partnership for carried interest on other opportunistic investments.
+For the three months ended June 30, 2010 and 2009, affiliates of Apollo received \$0.2 million and \$0.0, respectively, related to carried interest for appreciation in net asset values in certain capital markets funds.
+For the six months ended June 30, 2010 and 2009, affiliates of Apollo received \$2.2 million and \$0.0, respectively. related to carried interest for appreciation in net asset values in certain capital markets funds.